SonyResearch/diffvox/README.md

 python main.py
 ```

-Editing the file `cfg/config.yaml` or passing the arguments will allow the user to change the parameters of the retrieval process.
+Editing the file [`cfg/config.yaml`](cfg/config.yaml) or passing the arguments will allow the user to change the parameters of the retrieval process.
+For details on configuring the yaml file and passing arguments, please refer to the documentation of [hydra](https://hydra.cc/docs/intro/).

 #### Examples